samsuanchen/wb32f10/README.md

 <img src="jpg/04.jpg" width=80%>

+#### b.
+Uploading wb32f10

-6.Then we could click the arrow to build, burn, and run the code.
+6.Then we could click the arrow to upload and start the code.

 <img src="jpg/05.jpg" width=80%>